Candling the Egg - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Q:The chicks just fledged yesterday and today there are more eggs in the nest.
 Should I leave the nest in the cage and let them raise another clutch already?

 A:No. Remove the eggs and nest from the cage.
 Many finches will attempt another clutch too soon after the first clutch fledges.
-If they go back in to nesting and brooding mode they may attack or abandon their current chicks.
+If they go back into nesting and brooding mode they may attack or abandon their current chicks.
 This can lead the death of the first clutch.

 Common problem you may encounter during this stage: Failure to Thrive.
 Read my article on the subject.